ergon/airlock-helm-charts/charts/microgateway/README.md

 ### Kubernetes Ingress
 In the Kubernetes environments an Ingress Controller is required to make the Microgateway accessible from the Internet.
 In our examples we will use the nginx-ingress-controller.
-However, this is not installed directly with the Helm Chart.
+However, this is not installed directly with the Helm chart.
-The Helm Chart only offers the possibility to create the required configuration for an existing Ingress Controller.
+The Helm chart only offers the possibility to create the required configuration for an existing Ingress Controller.
 If no ingress controller is available in an environment, it can be installed with Helm.

 [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress)